CERT Training

 Find CERT Training Near You

 CERT training is offered through local emergency management agencies, fire departments, and community organizations.
 Contact your local emergency management office to find CERT training in your area, or visit FEMA's CERT page for more information.
+Many programs offer evening and weekend classes to accommodate working professionals, and there is no cost to participants for the basic training course.